 Is there a benefit to improving IAQ if I live in a city with polluted air?

 Building managers cannot do much about outdoor pollution, but we can make indoor air quality better.
 If there are high levels of pollution outdoors, indoor air quality may be lower, so this can be addressed with an air purifier.
 Using an air purifier may also help to reduce the risk of transmission of respiratory infections.

-If I were in a restaurant, for example, would I be able to tell if the air quality has been increased?
+If I were in a restaurant, for example, would I be able to tell if the air quality has increased?
 Would it be a cooler airflow?